nestauk/ahl_food_reformulation/ahl_food_reformulation/analysis/README.md

 Running the script `ahl_food_reformulation/analysis/clustering_outputs_analysis.py` reproduces the charts and analysis presented internally in July 2022 (charts are saved in `outputs/figures/png`).

 You can modify the script to adapt it to new clustering outputs.
 Perhaps the cleanest strategy to do that is to change the `kantar.panel_clusters` table with new outputs so that households are automatically tagged with them when you read demographic information with `kantar.demog_clean()`.
 Another option would be to assign clusters in the script itself.

+### Analysis of decision table

+Run the script `ahl_food_reformulation/analysis/decision_table_analysis/make_table_analysis.py` to reproduce the figures and tables used in the final report, which will be saved in the `outputs/figures/png` and `outputs/reports` folders.